 Iatrogenic is a condition that is caused by a physician.
-In surgically removing a keloid, the surgeon's scalpel will first injure the skin and induce a wound that is often wider that the keloid itself.
-This wound will obviously trigger keloid formation, and will in great majority of patients results in formation if a much larger keloid.
+In surgically removing a keloid, the surgeon's scalpel will first injure the skin and induce a wound that is often wider than the keloid itself.
+This wound will obviously trigger keloid formation, and will in the great majority of patients results in formation if a much larger keloid.
 The unfortunate fact is that majority of keloid patients do not know this fact and undergo surgery.

 Knowing that surgery alone will most often worsen the situation, surgeons who operate on keloids, often advise another treatment after surgery such as radiation therapy, to reduce the chance of recurrence of the keloid.
 Although this combination may work for some patients, the radiation element of this combination poses a real risk of causing cancer in future.
 For those of you who know and play chess, it is like making a wrong first move when playing with a strong opponent.
 In this case surgery, is like that wrong first move and Keloid Disorder is a very strong opponent.
 We can only beat this disorder, by making correct moves from the inset.